Why you should have the vaccine

 Where you can get the vaccine

-Having the vaccine either at your GP surgery or at a local pharmacy is free.
+Having the vaccine either at your GP surgery or at a local pharmacy is free for pregnant women.

 In the UK and Jersey, the flu vaccine has been routinely recommended for pregnant women since 2009.